shahishashank/Spotify-Dashboard/README.md

 ### **Spotify- Dashboard**

-Using: Power BI, Excel, HTML, Deneb
+Using: Power BI, Excel, HTML

-This Dashboard helps us to visualise the data of songs streamed on spotify till year 2023.
+This Dashboard helps in visualising the data of songs streamed on spotify till year 2023.
 We can view the most viewed songs till date or filtered by year.